 The Operating Company may lose investment opportunities if it does not match its competitors' pricing, terms and structure.
 With respect to the investments the Operating Company makes, it does not seek to compete based primarily on the interest rates it may offer, and we believe that some of the Operating Company's competitors may make loans with interest rates that may be lower than the rates it offers.
 In the secondary market for acquiring existing loans, we expect the Operating Company to compete generally on the basis of pricing terms.
 If the Operating Company matches its competitors' pricing, terms and structure, it may experience decreased net interest income, lower yields and increased risk of credit loss.
 If the Operating Company is forced to match its competitors' pricing, terms and structure, it may not be able to achieve acceptable returns on its investments or may bear substantial risk of capital loss.
 Part of the Operating Company's competitive advantage stems from the fact that we believe the market for middle market lending is underserved by traditional bank lenders and other financial sources.
 A significant increase in the number and/or the size of the Operating Company's competitors in this target market could force it to accept less attractive investment terms.
 The Operating Company may also compete for investment opportunities with accounts managed by the Investment Adviser or its affiliates.
 Although the Investment Adviser allocates opportunities in accordance with its policies and procedures, allocations to such other accounts reduces the amount and frequency of opportunities available to the Operating Company and may not be in the best interests of the Operating Company and, consequently, NMFC's stockholders.
 Moreover, the performance of investment opportunities is not known at the time of allocation.
-If the Operating Company is not able to compete effectively, its business, financial condition and results of operations may be adversely affected, thus affecting the business, financial condition and results of operations of NMFC.
-Because of this competition, there can be no assurance that the Operating Company will be able to identify and take advantage of attractive investment opportunities that it identifies or that it will be able to fully invest its available capital.
+If the Operating Company is not able to compete effectively, its business, financial condition and results of operations of NMFC.
+Because of this competition, there can be no assurance that t